 How has breaking in this denim differed from other pairs of jeans you’ve worn in the past?

-It’s been a much better experience – after almost a year, they’re still very wearable, in fact they’re getting better with time.
+It’s been a much better experience – after almost a year, they’re still very wearable, in fact, they’re getting better with time.
 Whereas a lot of denim that’s washed after a year, they start to feel really loose and they just don’t look very sharp anymore.
 They get retired quickly.
-There’s many years left in these Imogene + Willie jeans.
+There are many years left in these Imogene + Willie jeans.
 I love seeing how they’ve transformed with the whiskering around the pockets and the honeycombs behind the knees.